Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

-In this section, we introduce the pro-\'etale topology and v-topology over a given rigid space, in order to build the bridge between the pro-\'etale topology and the \'eh-topology.
-We follow mostly Scholze's foundational work \cite{Sch17}, and the Berkeley's lecture notes \cite{SW17} by Scholze and Weinstein.\\
+In this section, we recall the pro-\'etale topology and $v$-topology over a given rigid space, in order to build the bridge between the pro-\'etale topology and the $\eh$-topology.
+We follow mostly Scholze's foundational work \cite{Sch13} and \cite{Sch17}, together with the Berkeley's lecture notes \cite{SW20} by Scholze and Weinstein.\\